-- Fund from operations ("FFO");

-- Adjusted funds from operations ("AFFO");

-- Weighted average lease expiry ("WALE");

-- Weighted average interest rate; and

-- Occupancy levels;

-FFO and AFFO are not measures recognized under IFRS and do not have standardized meanings prescribed by IFRS.
-FFO and AFFO are supplemental measures of a real estate investment trust's performance and the REIT believes that FFO and AFFO are relevant measures of its ability to earn and distribute cash returns to Unitholders.
-The IFRS measurements most directly comparable to FFO and AFFO are net income (loss) and cash flows from operating activities.
-A reconciliation of FFO and AFFO to net income and cash flows from operating activities is presented in the REIT's MD&A, as filed on SEDAR at www.sedar.com, incorporated by reference herein.
+Funds from operations ("FFO"), adjusted funds from operations ("AFFO") and net operating income ("NOI") are not measures recognized under International Financial Reporting Standards ("IFRS") and do not have standardized meanings prescribed by IFRS.
+FFO, AFFO and NOI are supplemental measures of a real estate investment trust's performance and the REIT believes that FFO, AFFO and NOI are relevant measures of its ability to earn and distribute cash returns to Unitholders.
+The IFRS measurement most directly comparable to FFO, AFFO and NOI is net income.
+A reconciliation of NOI, FFO and AFFO to net income is presented in the REIT's MD&A, as filed on SEDAR at www.sedar.com, incorporated by reference herein.

-"FFO" is defined as net income (computed in accordance with IFRS), excluding: (i) fair value adjustments on investment properties; (ii) gains (or losses) from sales of investment properties; (iii) amortization of tenant incentives; (iv) fair value adjustments and other effects of redeemable units classified as liabilities; (v) revaluation adjustments of financial liabilities; (vi) acquisition costs expensed as a result of the purchase of a property being accounted for as a business combination; (vii) deferred income tax expense; (viii) convertible debentures issuance costs; and (ix) strategic transaction costs, all after adjustments for equity accounted entities, joint ventures and non-controlling interests calculated to reflect FFO on the same basis as consolidated properties.
+"FFO" is defined as net income (computed in accordance with IFRS), excluding: (i) fair value adjustments on investment properties; (ii) gains (or losses) from sales of investment properties; (iii) amortization of tenant incentives; (iv) fair value adjustments and other effects of redeemable units classified as liabilities; (v) revaluation adjustments of financial liabilities; (vi) acquisition costs expensed as a result of the purchase of a property being accounted for as a business combination; (vii) deferred income tax expense; (viii) convertible debentures issuance costs; and (ix) transaction costs incurred in the reconfiguration of the REIT to focus on international assets, all after adjustments for equity accounted entities, joint ventures and non-controlling interests calculated to reflect FFO on the same basis as consolidated properties.

-"AFFO" is defined as FFO, subject to certain adjustments, including: (i) amortization of fair value mark-to-market adjustments on mortgages acquired; (ii) amortization of deferred financing charges; (iii) amortization of intangible assets; (iv) compensation expense related to deferred unit incentive plans; (v) differences, if any, resulting from recognizing property revenues on a straight line basis as opposed to contractual rental amounts, (vi) asset management fees paid through the issuance of units rather than cash; (vii) amortization and adjustments relating to assets expected to provide an economic benefit to the REIT; (viii) incentive amount expense; (ix) the effect of interest rate subsidies earned by the REIT; and (x) deducting amounts for tenant inducements, leasing costs, and sustaining capital expenditures, as determined by the REIT.
+"AFFO" is defined as FFO, subject to certain adjustments, including: (i) amortization of fair value mark-to-market adjustments on mortgages acquired; (ii) amortization of deferred financing charges; (iii) compensation expense related to deferred unit incentive plans; (iv) differences, if any, resulting from recognizing property revenues on a straight line basis as opposed to contractual rental amounts, (v) asset management fees paid through the issuance of units rather than cash; (vi) amortization and adjustments relating to assets expected to provide an economic benefit to the REIT; and (vii) deducting amounts for tenant inducements, leasing costs, and sustaining capital expenditures, as determined by the REIT.
 Other adjustments may be made to AFFO as determined by the Trustees in their discretion.